Sexual Misconduct and Violence

 The Student Health Services licensed Clinical or Behavioral Health staff (Nurse Practitioners, College Physicians, Student Psychological Counselors, and SPS Interns) can provide confidential support, care, and information.
 These SHS licensed staff are not required to report to any authority without your consent.

-If you discuss the assault with Santa Rosa Junior College faculty or staff be aware that, by law, they must report it to the Title IX office (except for Student Health Services licensed clinical or behavioral health staff).
+If you discuss the assault with Santa Rosa Junior College faculty or staff (other than those noted above) be aware that, by law, they must report it to the Title IX office.

 Keeping Ourselves and Others Safe